digitalocean/terraform-provider-digitalocean/docs/resources/database_user.md

 }
 ```

-### Create a new user for PostgreSQL database replica
+### Create a new user for a PostgreSQL database replica
 ```hcl
 resource "digitalocean_database_cluster" "postgres-example" {
   name       = "example-postgres-cluster"